oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- There was a mistake on the time for the discussion about the exam.
-We will meet directly after Patrizio's lecture, at 15:15.
-- Linked slides from Daniel's guest lecture
+- Linked slides from Patrizio's guest lecture
-- Added recent exam with answers.
-- Added 1h for discussing exam on May-19 after the guest lecture

-Last update: 2017-05-19
+Last update: 2017-05-23

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: